teye/zillinka/external-adapters/rhine_gauge/README.md

 Fetches the gauge level of river Rhine at Kaub station at a given date at noon (UTC + 1, i.e. central Europe standard time), see ""https://www.pegelonline.wsv.de/".
 The date is a parameter given as a string in the format "yyyy-mm-dd".

 The adapter then writes the unix time to a oracle contract on the Zilliqa blockchain.

 To run the adapter there are three possibilities:
 - through the oracle contract
 - through a client contract
 - in isolation (without the external initiator)

+### Note
+Choose a "meaningful" date to request a gauge level:
+- Ensure the date chosen is not too far in the past as the api may no longer provide the corresponding gauge level.
+A date within the past two months should always work.
+- Make sure that the date is not in the future, and do not choose the actual date if noon (UTC +1) has not yet passed (as the gauge level will of course not yet be avalable!).

 ## Requirements
 The client needs to implement the callback to receive the data together with the date the pegel level was requested for from the oracle:
 ```code
 transition callback_data(data: Uint128, date: String)
 ```
 In order to request the pegel gauge level for a specific date the client contract needs to call the oracle's `transition request(date: String)` where the `date` is in the format of a date string: yyyy-mm-dd.
-An example message to request the level for March 10, 2021 (i.e., `d = '2021-03-10`) from the oracle deployed at address `to` is, see
+An example message to request the level for March 10, 2021 (i.e., `d = '2021-03-10'`) from the oracle deployed at address `to` is, see
 `transition data_request(date: String)` in [OracleClient](./scilla/OracleClient.scilla):
 ```code
 zero128 = = Uint128 0;